 Carney said that the disclosure of the e-mails regarding the attack in Benghazi are "reflective of ongoing attempts to politicize a tragedy" by Republicans.

 Carney pointed out in his press briefing that lawmakers have had access to the e-mails since earlier this year.
-House Speaker John Boehner, who sent at least one staffer to a briefing where e-mails were shown a few months ago, has called on the White House to make public the State Department e-mail exchanges made on the day of the attack in Benghazi.
+House Speaker John Boehner, who had a least one staffer who saw the e-mails months ago at a briefing, has called on the White House to make public the State Department e-mail exchanges made on the day of the attack in Benghazi.

 "Last November, the president said that he would be happy to cooperate in any way Congress wants," Boehner said Thursday.
 "This is his chance to show his cooperation so we can get to the truth of what happened in Benghazi."